VINYL FLOORING

 You can install vinyl over existing bathroom tiles if:

-Cut vinyl to fit around toilet base and pedestal sink.
-Leave 2–3mm gap, seal with clear silicone (prevents water seeping under vinyl).
+Cut vinyl to fit around the toilet base and pedestal sink, leaving a 2-3mm gap sealed with clear silicone to stop water tracking underneath.
+For toilets, you've got two practical options:

 Maintenance